admbtski/miglee/BILLING_SYSTEM_DOCUMENTATION.md

 **Trial**: 7 days for both PLUS and PRO (subscriptions only)

+**Important**: User plan changes apply **only to newly created events**.
+Existing events retain their current features and limits.
+To upgrade a specific event, use Event Sponsorship plans.

 ### Event Plans

 | Plan | Price (1 month) |